 Heading out for a hike is a wonderful way to explore nature with family and friends, or even by yourself.
-Choosing the right hiking essentials is the key to not only being prepared but also enjoying yourself.
+Choosing the right hiking essentials is the key to a perfect hiking packing list.

 Whether you want to dive deep into a multi-day trek or stay closer to home, the places to go are plenty.
 Many State and National Parks offer a massive network of trails.